tbrowder/Number/README.md

 For completeness, this module's routines converts between bases 2 through 91.
 The advantage of the highest base conversion is that much more compression is available than when encoding binary data with ASCII characters.

-Note that bases greater than 36 will use a digits consisting of a case-sensitive set of ASCII characters in an array indexed from 0..base-1, and the reverse mapping is in a hash.
+Note that bases greater than 36 will use digits consisting of a case-sensitive set of ASCII characters in an array indexed from 0..base-1, and the reverse mapping is in a hash.
 Both exported variables are shown below as well in [NUMBERS](./docs/NUMBERS.md).
 Also included in that document is more information on other exported variables, number systems (and references), and their use in this module.

 The current subroutines are described in detail in [SUBS](./docs/SUBS.md) which shows a short description of each exported routine along along with its complete signature.